Tertiary education programme

 All courses lead to a degree at Level 7 or 8 on the National Framework of Qualifications (NFQ).

-Do I need Leaving Cert or CAO points?
+Do I need the same Leaving Cert points?

-You can find out about the course and the entry requirements from the course provider or coordinator.
-They can give you more information about what you might need to include with your application.
+You can find out about the course and the entry requirements on the course page or contact the course coordinator.
+The coordinator can give you more information about what you need to include with your application.

 What course can I do with the tertiary education programme?